MattyTheBoi/APM_5663/final/readme.md

 2. **read_graph_from_file(file_path)**
    - Reads the graph from the given file.
    - The first line contains the number of vertices.
-   - Each subsequent line describes an edge: "u v weight".
+   - Each subsequent line describes an edge: `u v weight`.
    - Returns `graph` and `original_edges`.

 3. **compute_min_cut(graph)**